Lantern (Better Call Saul): Production

 The episode was directed by series co-creator Peter Gould, who previously co-wrote "Mabel" earlier in the season, and written by Gennifer Hutchison, who previously wrote the episode "Sunk Costs".

 Casting

 This episode marks the final regular appearance of Chuck McGill.
-In the final scene, when Chuck appears to commit suicide by kicking the lantern off his table and burning his house down, speculation arose over whether or not the act was actually fatal; the National Suicide Prevention Lifeline's toll-free number also appears onscreen.
-However, McKean confirmed that Chuck is indeed dead, stating:
+In the final scene, Chuck appears to die via suicide by kicking the lantern off his table and burning his house down.
+Speculation arose over whether or not the act was actually fatal; the National Suicide Prevention Lifeline's toll-free number also appears onscreen.
+However, McKean confirmed that Chuck is indeed dead, stating, "If Chuck is the person that Jimmy cared for and took care of, and who transformed into his antagonist, and then transformed into this wreck — this person who has no choice but to try and fix himself and has no tools for himself — it seemed like a logical step."

 Reception

 Ratings

 Upon airing, the episode was watched by 1.85 million American viewers, and an 18-49 rating of 0.6.

 Critical reception

-The episode received a great deal of critical acclaim.
+The episode received critical acclaim.
 On Rotten Tomatoes, it attained a 92% rating with an average score of 8.79/10 based on 13 reviews.
 Terri Schwartz of IGN rated the episode 9.5/10 stars, saying "Better Call Saul pulled off a fantastic Season 3 finale that perfectly balanced its storylines and brought a big lesson to Jimmy's doorstep.
 With some hugely impactful moments that were both incredibly emotional and long-awaited by fans, "Lantern" proves that Better Call Saul is better than it's ever been with Season 3."
 Alan Sepinwall of Uproxx praised the final scene, remarking "the focus was primarily on sending off Chuck, and the finale did it right, in painstakingly painful fashion."